Can Cats Each Chocolate

 Chocolate and Cats

 Cats are purrfect and chocolate is awesome.
 So you might feel tempted to combine the two and give your furry friend a little taste of your favorite treat.
-However, chocolate is toxic to cats – literally – so no matter how cutely your beloved feline looks at you while you’re enjoying your chocolatey treat, you shouldn’t give them any chocolate.
-Ever.
-Even if they meow loudly.
+But no matter how cute your cat looks or how many times they meow, you should not give cats chocolate.

 Chocolate contains theobromine and theobromine has been shown to be toxic to not only cats, but most animals.
 It is a plant alkaloid that naturally occurs in cacao.
 In fact, the Latin name for the cocoa plant is Theobroma cacao, and it means “food for the gods”.